Matcha and digestion: supporting your gut naturally

 3. Whisk vigorously in an M shape for 30 seconds

-4. Enjoy immediately to preserve all the benefits
+4. Drink immediately to preserve all the benefits

-Certain ingredients pair perfectly with matcha to amplify its digestive properties:
+Certain ingredients pair beautifully with matcha to enhance its digestive properties:

-Fresh ginger: Add a thin slice to your preparation to further stimulate digestion and reduce nausea.
+Fresh ginger: Add a thin slice to your preparation to further stimulate digestion and ease nausea.

-Almond milk: Its natural smoothness softens the bitterness while providing additional fiber.
+Almond milk: Its natural creaminess softens any bitterness while adding extra fiber.

 Manuka honey: Its antibacterial properties complement matcha's action on the microbiome.